 In the latest episode of "Behind the Numbers," analyst Yory Wurmser highlights the ways that maps have become integral to the smartphone experience.
 He breaks down key map ad formats and discusses some of the challenges of working with map platforms.

 Spotify will see double-digit growth in 2018, according to eMarketer estimates.
 We expect 58.4 million people in the US to use Spotify, which represents 20.8% of internet users.
 This and other digital trends are included in this year's Global Media Intelligence report.
 Today, we take a look at the streaming audio market.

 Push notifications have been around long enough that app users know the good from the bad.
 But marketers are still looking for that sweet spot where they can deliver value to users without invading their privacy or over-messaging.

 Every week on eMarketer’s “Behind the Numbers” podcast, we take a few minutes to discuss some of the most intriguing headlines of the past seven days.
-This week, some of the topics we're talking about include Google’s expected return to China, plus a new kind of tutor.
+This week, we're chatting about Bitcoin, tech taxes, and a novel you can read on FB Messenger.